ShavaShav/AgendaBot/README.md

-Program can be modified by command line to run a different keyword for the weekly notification:
+Program can be modified by command line to run a different keyword for the weekly notification: for example with runnable jars..

-java -jar StartAgendaBot.jar [keyword]     for runnable jars..
+java -jar StartAgendaBot.jar [keyword]

 but by default the keyword is “Ojibway”